 Mix things up and think outside the box: Don’t just put leaves on your trees, put them on your mannequins!
-Dress your mannequins in beautiful holiday gowns made of greenery, ornaments and ribbon.
-Using mannequins as props to display jewelry accessories and other trinkets.
-This is also a wonderful way to have the smell of fresh pine in your store without the hassle of a fresh tree.
+Dress your mannequins in beautiful holiday gowns made of greenery, ornaments, and ribbon.
+From elaborate skirts to short contemporary styles, your only limit is your imagination.
+This is also a wonderful way to have the smell of fresh pine in your store without the hassle of a tree.

 Over to You

 How will you transform your store, restaurant, or business this holiday season?
 A little spray paint, clever repurposed items used as props, and repetition in color, line, and form make these Christmas display ideas attractive as well as useful.